This creamy, dreamy, and fresh spring 3 Herb and Lemon Vegan Risotto will make you want to sit a bit longer and savor every bite.

 - 1 cup 240 ml white wine

-- 1 tbsp 2.6 g coarsely chopped fresh sage
+- 1 tablespoon 2.6 g coarsely chopped fresh sage

-- 1 tbsp 2.6 g coarsely chopped fresh oregano
+- 1 tablespoon 2.6 g coarsely chopped fresh oregano

-- 2 tbsp 5 g coarsely chopped fresh basil
+- 2 tablespoon 5 g coarsely chopped fresh basil

-- 1 tbsp 5 g nutritional yeast (NOT brewers or rising yeast)
+- 1 tablespoon 5 g nutritional yeast (NOT brewers or rising yeast)

 - ¼ cup 60 ml fresh squeezed lemon juice